Statistical Advantages of Oblique Randomized Decision Trees and Forests: Proofs

 \begin{lemma} For $\lambda > 0$ and an $s$-dimensional linear subspace $S$ of $\RR^d$, define the probability density

 Then,

 \end{lemma} \begin{proof} By stationary of $\mathcal{P}(\lambda)$,

-The conclusion will follow from the fact that the distribution of $Z_0^{\lambda}$ is the same as the distribution of $Z_0^{\lambda}$.
+The conclusion will follow from the fact that $Z_0^{\lambda}$ has the distribution as $-Z_0^{\lambda}$.
 Indeed, the distribution of a random convex polytope is uniquely defined by the containment function $C_K := \PP(K \subset \cdot)$ (Theorem 1.8.9 in \cite{MolchanovBook}).
-Then, since mixed volumes are invariant under reflections, we have that for all compact $K \subset \RR^d$ containing the origin,
+Since mixed volumes are invariant under reflections, we have that for all compact $K \subset \RR^d$ containing the origin,

-where $B_{\lambda}$ is the the Blaschke body of $\mathcal{P}(\lambda)$ (see \cite[p.
+where $\mathcal{B}_{\lambda}$ is the the Blaschke body of $\mathcal{P}(\lambda)$ (see \cite[p.
 162]{weil}).
 We thus have that

 which implies the integrand above is odd and the integral is zero. \end{proof}